The 20 Worst Places to Live in Arkansas

 19. Fayetteville

 Fayetteville is a town in Washington County with a population of 83,736 residents.
-Although Fayetteville is not in the top 20 most dangerous places for violent crimes, it is the 18th most dangerous place to live in terms of property crimes.
+Although Fayetteville is not in the top 20 most dangerous places for violent crimes, it is one of the most dangerous places to live in terms of property crimes.
+In fact, Neighborhood Scout places the total crime index at a 3 (with 100 being the safest).

 The risk of becoming a victim of property crime puts many people off living in this location.
-However, there are also many positive features of the area if you can overcome the crime issue.
+However, the area has many positive features if you can overcome the crime issue.
 For example, there are highly-rated public schools, a diverse community, and various activities to enjoy in the area.

 18. Alma